โš—๏ธBiological Chemistry II

 SUMOylation

-• Modulates localization and protein-protein interactions—often targets transcription factors and nuclear proteins
+• Modulates localization and protein-protein interactions.
+SUMOylation often targets transcription factors and nuclear proteins, altering their activity or directing them to specific nuclear substructures like PML bodies.

-• Stress response and genome stability—SUMOylation increases during cellular stress and regulates DNA damage repair pathways
+• Stress response and genome stability.
+SUMOylation increases during cellular stress and plays roles in DNA damage repair pathways.

-Compare: Ubiquitination vs. SUMOylation—both attach small proteins to lysine residues, but ubiquitination primarily signals degradation while SUMOylation typically alters localization or activity without destruction.
-If asked about protein degradation pathways, ubiquitin-proteasome is your answer; for nuclear protein regulation, think SUMO.
+Compare: Ubiquitination vs. SUMOylation: both attach small proteins to lysine residues through analogous enzyme cascades, but ubiquitination primarily signals degradation (K48-linked chains) while SUMOylation typically alters localization or activity without destruction.
+For protein degradation questions, the ubiquitin-proteasome system is your answer; for nuclear protein regulation, think SUMO.

 Irreversible Activation: Proteolytic Processing